Utah’s Women Make History

 Zion’s Bank Dinwoody Building (100 South and Main Street)

-After the installation is complete in August 2020, this six-story community mural will represent the lives of 243 historical and contemporary Utah women.
+Completed in August 2020, this six-story community mural represents the lives of 243 historical and contemporary Utah women.
 Led by pop-artist Jann Hayworth, local and international artists and women’s history enthusiasts collaborated to create the portrait stencils during a series of workshops.

 Old Salt Lake Tabernacle

 This is the site of a pivotal 1871 meeting where national women’s suffrage leaders met with Utah women a year after their 1870 first-vote victory.
 (Note: the original building has been torn down.)
 Here and at other sites around Salt Lake City (including the Hotel Utah), national suffrage leaders Susan B. Anthony and Elizabeth Cady Stanton met with Utah’s prominent voting rights advocates forming life-long relationships and platforms for collaboration.
 In 1895, both Anthony and Dr. Anna Howard Shaw spoke in the current Tabernacle building during the Rocky Mountain Suffrage Convention.